 MongoDB is a cross-platform document-oriented and NoSQL database.
-MongoDB Community Edition installation is a straightforward process for beginner.
+MongoDB Community Edition installation is a straightforward process for beginners.

-In this guide, we’ll walks you through the steps to install and setup MongoDB Community Edition on Microsoft Windows operating system.
+In this guide, we’ll walk you through the steps to install and setup MongoDB Community Edition on the Microsoft Windows operating system.

 What We Used